Moca, Puerto Rico: Symbols

 The municipio has an official flag and coat of arms.

 Flag

-Erick De Jesus designed Moca's flag.
+Augusto Hernández Méndez designed Moca's flag.
 The rectangular flag consists of a magenta equilateral triangular field, the color of the Moca tree flower.
 In this field appear five-point stars, silver-plated, surrounding a greater gold star, also with five points.

 Coat of arms

 It has oblong form.
 Divided in a silver-plated field and blue sky united by a purple rhombus (diamond shape), the color of the Moca flower.
 The rhombus has religious symbolisms.
 The rhombus is surrounded, in its inferior part, by two branches of the Moca tree; in its superior part, an arc of eleven silver-plated five-point stars.
 Within the rhombus is a gold monogram (of the Virgin Mary) topped by a Christian crown of the same metal.
 A silver-lined crown in form of a three-tower castle crowns the shield.
 On the frontal portion of the crown, carved in gold, the word Moca.
 The stones of the castle are lined in blue.
 The doors and windows are purple.